Eshva/Eshva.Testing.Reqnroll/readme.md

-Useful utils for .NET BDD framework [Reqnroll](https://github.com/reqnroll/Reqnroll) (a fork of SpecFlow)
+Useful utilities for testing with BDD framework [Reqnroll](https://github.com/reqnroll/Reqnroll) (a fork of SpecFlow).

 # Installation and usage